tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ### Overview

-In today's class, students will continue working with Amazon Web Services (AWS) and will learn how to leverage some cloud computing services for machine learning using Amazon SageMaker Studio.
+In today's class, students will continue to work with Amazon Web Services (AWS) and learn how to leverage cloud computing services for machine learning using Amazon SageMaker Studio.

 ### Class Objectives

-By the end of class, students will be able to:
+By the end of today's class, students will be able to:

 * Describe the pros and cons of using cloud services to deploy machine-learning models.